skellis46/slipbox/two women dancing.md

 I am walking past them, wary of watching or intruding, but also captivated by their play.
 They are dancing for each other.
 Or rather, one of them is dancing for the other who is recording the dancing on a smartphone held in portrait mode.
 The camera and the dancer are close to each other; it's a close-up.
 They take turns: they dance, record, watch, point at the screen, and laugh.

 The dancing is mostly movement in the head and neck; rolling the head side to side around the frontal axis.
 They more or less do the same short sequence every time, as if they are trying to perfect the performance of the moves, or the recording of the performances.
-This trio of two young people and their camera are deep in their own world.
+This trio of two young people and a smartphone are deep in their own world.
 Their game seems to be on repeat.
 The movement has a quality of being able to be reversed, repeated, or played back.
 Each dance is exquisitely brief, and not linear or forward seeking.
 It is as if there is a visual glitch in their matrix.

 By this stage I'm some way past where it is they are dancing.
 It has been no more than three minutes since I first saw them.